EDIorg/gbif_registrar/CONTRIBUTING.md

 # Contributing to gbif_registrar

-The goal of gbif_registrar is to help data repositories register datasets with GBIF and keep them up-to-date.
+The goal of `gbif_registrar` is to help the EDI data repository register datasets with GBIF and keep them up-to-date.
 Any task related process is supported.

-We welcome community contributions to the work!
+We welcome community contributions to this work.

 ## Development and Release Process

 The `main` branch always reflects the current stable release, a `development` branch is used for merging features, and `feature` branches create changes.
-Feature branches are named with the corresponding issue # and a short description (e.g., `30-release-workflow`).
 Once a feature passes review, it's commit history is squashed and commit title, following the [Angular commit style](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format), is added along with reference to the issue it closes.
 The feature is merged into `development`. `development` is reviewed before each release, and upon approval is merged into `main`.

 Merges to `main` kick-off a GitHub Action workflow in which Python Semantic Release bumps the version number, tags the release, and builds the changelog.
 Additionally, the workflow updates package documentation, creates a downloadable release on GitHub, and archives it with Zenodo.
 Finally, the changes introduced to `main` during the release process are merged back into `development` to keep the branches synchronized.

 ## Types of Contributions